garylirocks/quickrefs/azure-networking.markdown

 ### Virtual Hub Routing

-- Routing in a virtual hub is provided by a router that manages all routing between gateways using BGP.
+- A virtual hub has a router that manages all routing between gateways using BGP.
   - This router provides transit connectivity between virtual networks that connect to a virtual hub.
+  - Ths router shows up as "Virtual network gateway" with a random public IP in effective routes of a connected VM.
 - Four types of connections:
   - S2S VPN
   - P2S VPN